Sublinear Random Access Generators for Preferential Attachment Graphs: The Pointers Tree

 \begin{invariant} For every vertex $j$, $\front(j) \neq \mathsf{nil}$ implies that $\front( \front (j)) \neq \mathsf{nil}$. \end{invariant}

 The second invariant is maintained by issuing an ``internal'' $\nuc(\front(j),\front(j))$ query whenever $\front(j)$ is updated.
 This is done recursively, the base of the recursion being node $n+1$. \LongVersion When analyzing the complexities of our algorithm we will take into account these recursive calls. \LongVersionEnd Let $\front^{-1}(j)$ denote the vertex $i$ such that $\front(i)=j$, if such a vertex $i$ exists; \LongVersion (note that there can be at most one such node $i$, except for the case of $j=n+1$); \LongVersionEnd otherwise $\front^{-1}(j)=\nil$.
 We get that if $\front^{-1}(j)\neq \nil$, then $u(j)\neq\nil$.
+See Figure~\ref{fig:rec_tree} for an illustrative example.